material-components/material-components-ios/contributing/releasing.md

 Push `release-candidate` to GitHub with `git push origin release-candidate` as you make changes.
 This allows other people and machines to track the progress of the release.

-#### Making changes
+#### Make any necessary changes

-You or clients may find problems with the release that need fixing before continuing.
+You, or clients, may find problems with the release that need fixing before continuing.
 You have two options for making those changes:

 1. If the change does not touch library code and is trivial, then you can make the change directly